 Thyroid hormones regulate many vital body functions like metabolism, growth and development, heart rate, and body temperature.
 Hypothyroidism occurs when your thyroid gland does not make enough thyroid hormones to meet your body’s demand.
 On the other hand, hyperthyroidism occurs when your thyroid gland produces too much thyroid hormone.
 Both of these conditions may cause anxiety.

 What May Help

 If you suspect a thyroid disorder, we recommend asking your doctor to run a full thyroid panel to rule out hypo- or hyperthyroidism.
 A full thyroid panel includes:

 Thyroid antibodies are ideal to include in a thyroid panel to screen for an autoimmune disorder called Hashimoto’s thyroiditis.
 Hashimoto’s is the most common cause of hypothyroidism.
 Treatment for these conditions vary, but correcting a thyroid hormone imbalance can often reduce symptoms of anxiety.
 Our Thyroid Support

 supplement contains all of the important nutrients you need to support healthy thyroid hormone levels and conversion.
-We also order a full thyroid panel on every member of our functional medicine membership program.
+We often order a full thyroid panel for members of our functional medicine membership program.

 Cortisol is a stress hormone produced in varying levels throughout the day.
 During a stressful event, the body raises your cortisol levels as part of the “fight-or-flight” response.
 Unfortunately, many individuals suffer from imbalanced cortisol levels due to chronic stress.
 Both high and low cortisol levels can lead to symptoms of anxiety.